Empowering Rwanda's youth through language learning

 Language learning as key to tourism success

 English language skills have been in high demand since 2008 when Rwanda changed its national language from French to English as part of a strategic move to drive growth and international cooperation.
 Training young people in English language and communication skills is a cornerstone of the Rwandan government's strategy to reverse pandemic-related tourism industry losses.
-The country aims to increase tourism revenues to 800 million USD in 2024, up from pre-pandemic levels when travel and tourism employed 338,000 people in the country and contributed 400 million USD to Rwanda’s GDP.

 “When I started the program, I also started training people in my community.
 I am now an English teacher thanks to the knowledge I received from the program.”